evolvedbinary/hsg-project-wiki/Setup.md

     > Your system is ready to brew.

+    Sometimes the problems reported by `brew doctor` are inscrutable.
+Contact Joe if you are unable to decipher these.

-- These steps will update you to eXist 3.6.0, GitHub Desktop 1.0.9, oXygen 19.1, and Java 8 Update 152 (or newer):
+- These steps will update you to eXist 3.6.0, GitHub Desktop 1.0.11, oXygen 19.1, and Java 8 Update 152 (or newer):

         brew tap caskroom/versions